Your cart is currently empty.

 Lactose intolerance is a digestive disorder caused by the inability to digest lactose, the main carbohydrate in dairy products.
 It can cause various symptoms, including bloating, diarrhea and abdominal cramps.
 People with lactose intolerance don’t make enough of the enzyme lactase, which is needed to digest lactose

 Yes, you can consume plant-based proteins which have a low food map.
 You might think that pea is high on the food map, so it might not be the best idea to consume it.
 This is because the protein powder for IBS is made from pea it is isolated and the carbohydrate part of the pea is removed.
-Hence plant-based proteins derived from pea proteins can be consumed if you suffer from IBS.
+Hence plant-based protein powder derived from pea proteins can be consumed if you suffer from IBS.

 One needs to make sure the carbohydrate content is low in the protein and there is no sugar added in the product.
 Do read the ingredient label to make sure all the items mentioned are low in the food map.

 If you have been diagnosed with irritable bowel syndrome or your lactose intolerant, you may not be able to take whey protein powder.
 Whey protein powder is made from cow’s milk.
 Whey is one of the two primary proteins found in dairy.
 Dairy products are the common food that can trigger IBS symptoms.
 If you notice that your symptoms worsen after ingesting whey protein powder, discontinue use and talk with your doctor.

 There are so many protein powders on the market shelves, that it can take a lot of time to read labels and figure out if they are low FODMAP friendly or not.
 To make it simpler, follow these steps to find a FODMAP-friendly protein powder.